California Goodwill Sued for Worker Death, Retaliation Accusations

 Goodwill Industries of Sacramento Valley and Northern Nevada is one of thirteen independent Goodwill operations in California.
 The Sacramento Bee reports that in September of 2016 Abraham Nicholas Garza was killed trying to align a heavy bin with a compactor.
 An employee assisting him, Dave Goudie, had frequently complained to Goodwill officials of unsafe working conditions at the Franklin Boulevard plant where the accident occurred.

-The Bee reports that “Goodwill fired Goudie last year and has publically blamed him for ‘negligence’ in the fatal accident, even though Cal-OSHA issued the nonprofit a record breaking fine”, which was $106,675.
+The Bee reports that “Goodwill fired Goudie last year and has publicly blamed him for ‘negligence’ in the fatal accident, even though Cal-OSHA issued the nonprofit a record breaking fine”, which was $106,675.
 Goodwill is appealing the fine.

 After the accident, Goudie was initially put on paid administrative leave in order to cope with his grief from the accident.
 Later, Goodwill fired him, claiming he had violated safety procedures.
 Goudie claims there hardly were any safety procedures, and that the firing was retaliation for speaking up.